 Few times in a lifetime will one find a business like this.
 Few times in a lifetime can one say with relative certainty that it is at least trading at or below fair value, which appears to be the case at the moment.
 Given that I neither care about market fluctuations, nor the currency variability between the U.S. Dollar and the Swiss Franc, nor the fact the dividend is paid only once per year, my reluctance to buy more makes no sense.
-If the stock market collapses tomorrow, I’ll still be happy at the prices I paid this week over a 25+ year time period.
-Nestlé may not make sense for everyone, but for my particular situation, I need to be locking more in the vault.
+If the stock market collapses tomorrow, I’m willing to bet that I’ll still be happy over the next 25+ years at the prices I paid this week.
+Nestlé may not make sense for everyone, but for my particular situation, I should be locking more in the proverbial vault.

 The ability of the firm to generate surplus returns on capital employed is just staggering.
 It shows up in the earnings and dividend record.
 One metric will illustrate this: When I was born, a single share of Nestlé paid its owners an annual cash dividend of CHF 0.096.
 As profits grew, so too did the money mailed out from those profits in the form of cash dividends to owners.
 For the next 30 years, the average compounding rate for the dividend was a bit more than 10.7% per annum, thanks to the food and beverage company’s ability to raise prices, launch new products, buy back its own shares, and fund acquisitions.
 This meant by the end of the period, your most recent dividend had reached CHF 2.05.
 Over the entire 30 year period, your annual payouts had grown by 2,135% without reinvesting a single one of those dividend checks (had you done so, your income would have been even more impressive and compounded at a much faster rate).

 While you waited for this magical compounding machine to grow, you received cumulative cash of CHF 19.445 for every share you owned.
-That is money you could have spent, given away, investing elsewhere, or put into savings.
-As long as you never got rid of your ownership stake, as time past, you kept getting sent more money, with the checks sent to you growing at a rate far in excess of inflation.
+That is money you could have spent, given away, invested elsewhere, or put into savings.
+As long as you never got rid of your ownership stake, as time passed, you were sent more and more money, the checks growing at a rate far in excess of inflation.